ABOUT THE AUTHOR

 Mark enjoys reading the classics, fantasy, and historical fiction.
 He is a member of the American Christian Fiction Writers and the Minnesota Christian Writer’s Guild.
 He is represented by the Leslie H. Stobbe Literary Agency.

 When he’s not working for his church, Mark will probably be at his desk writing.
-Or walking his dog, Chloe, a miniature Australian shepherd who requires four miles a day to keep from driving her master crazy.
+Or walking his dog, Chloe, a miniature Australian shepherd who requires four miles a day to keep from driving her family crazy.

 EDUCATION AND WORK